mrabarnett/mrab-regex/docs/Features.rst

     Indicated by the ``VERSION1`` or ``V1`` flag, or ``(?V1)`` in the pattern.

     ``.split`` will split a string at a zero-width match.

+    Zero-width matches are handled like in Perl and PCRE.

     Inline flags apply to the end of the group or pattern, and they can be turned off.